zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 3. *Precomputed Visibility* - Divides the scene into a grid of cells and every cell stores what it could be visible from that position
 4. *Occlusion Culling* - Check the visibility state of every object, if it's occluded by another one at that moment

-To debug these occlusion steps, you can use `stat initviews` that gives you the expense and the counts of occluded objects of this render step.
+To debug these occlusion steps, you can type `stat InitViews` in the console command to see the expense and the counts of occluded objects of this render step.
+To open up the console command, the default key is the *backtick* **`**, or you have it at the bottom of the *Output Log* as well (*Windows->Developer Tools->Output Log*).

 Now that the engine knows what objects needs to be rendered and where they are, it remains to know in what order the renderer need to render those: this is done as first step in the next section.